How Long A Return To Duty Process Takes

 After your final negative follow-up test:

-Once you’ve completed your final follow up test, your company will have to report to the DOT Drug and Alcohol Clearinghouse that your follow up testing program is complete.
+Once you’ve completed your final follow up test, your company will have to report to the DOT Drug and Alcohol Clearinghouse that your follow up drug testing program is complete.

 Once this happens, your return to duty process is oficially complete!